rankutah/blog/sites/rank-utah/posts/how-to-prevent-google-analytics-script-from-slowing-down-your-website-and-ruining-your-page-speed-performance-score.md

 ---
-title: How to Prevent Google Analytics Script From Slowing Down Your Website and Ruining your Page Speed Performance Score for Small Businesses in Utah
+title: How to Prevent Google Analytics Script From Slowing Down Your Website and Ruining your Page Speed Performance Score for Small Businesses in Utah County
 date: 2025-07-28
 is_published: Published
 tags: